indexss/tp-meeting-booking/informations.md

 For the meeting with the TA, you need to use this website each week to book my meeting time slot.
 Ideally, my time slots are fixed: I have some in-person meeting time slots on Wednesdays and some Zoom meeting time slots on Fridays.
 However, I cannot guarantee that these will remain unchanged, so I only open the booking window for the next seven days.
 Additionally, if you are unable to coordinate your schedules within the given time slots, you can email me to arrange a new time.

-**Q: My team member never communicates with the rest of us, and we don't know him.
+**Q: My team member never communicates with the rest of us, and we don't know them.
 What should we do?**

 A: Seed an e-mail to me with the name of the team member.